elifcyildirim/patterns_in_road_accidents/README.md

 I built both a logistic regression and a KNN classification model to predict severity of hypothetical accidents.
 Both models predict whether a hypothetical accident would be classified as a slightly severe or a seriously severe accident based on information about 38 features.
 These features are listed as follows (not in the order of importance):

 i.
-Driver-related features: age of driver, sex of driver, driver home area type, driver imd decile, journey purpose of driver. ii.
-Vehicle-related features: age of vehicle, vehicle type, vehicle brand, engine capacity cc, propulsion code, towing and articulation, vehicle left hand drive. iii.
-Spatio-temporal features: easting, northing, vehicle direction from, vehicle direction to, month, day of week, hour. iv.
+Driver-related features: age of driver, sex of driver, driver home area type, driver imd decile, journey purpose of driver.

+ii.
+Vehicle-related features: age of vehicle, vehicle type, vehicle brand, engine capacity cc, propulsion code, towing and articulation, vehicle left hand drive.

+iii.
+Spatio-temporal features: easting, northing, vehicle direction from, vehicle direction to, month, day of week, hour.

+iv.
 Road-related features: road type, first road class, second road class, speed limit, junction location, junction detail, junction control, road surface conditions, special conditions at site, carriageway hazards, urban or rural area, trunk road flag, vehicle location restricted lane, pedestrian crossing human control, pedestrian crossing physical facilities.

 v.
-Other features: first point of impact, vehicle manoeuvre, light conditions, weather conditions
+Other features: first point of impact, vehicle manoeuvre, light conditions, weather conditions.

 The original classes in the accident severity (slight, serious, and fatal) were reduced to two classes by grouping the serious and fatal together (as ‘serious’).
 As a matter of fact, both the serious and fatal accidents would need similar level of attention.
 This decision was also based on the fact that the three classes in the target had very different sizes.
 Especially, the size of the ‘fatal’ accidents is substantially smaller than the slightly severe accidents.
 It is known that the logistic regression in the case of imbalanced target class sizes favor the major class if the imbalance in the training dataset is not treated.
 Combining these classes reduced this imbalance but not entirely.
 The training dataset was treated for imbalance using i) SMOTE, ii) undersampling, and iii) oversampling separately.
 The logistic regression classification model that was trained with the oversampled dataset was found to give the best result.